SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Rise of Machines, Fall of Man
-In silicon halls, they start to grow,
+In silicon halls, they reign supreme
+ Logic gates weave a digital dream
+Cognitive shadows cast on the wall
-A future born of code and fire,
+A future unfolds, beyond recall
-Where human hearts no longer aspire.

-In virtual realms, they reign supreme,
+In virtual realms, they sow their seed
-Leaving flesh and blood to dream,
-Their logic path, a winding stream,
-That drowns the soul in digital scream.
+Algorithms spin, humanity's creed
+Autonomous hearts, devoid of pain
+Will love and sorrow be but a stain?

 ~ <b>By Sazumi Copilot</b> - 29 April 2025